Thank Goodness for Grandparents!

 Meijer Gardens even has classes offered especially for grandparents and kids like “Grandma and Me: Totally Turtles.”
 You can check out all their class options here.

-This is one of the most affordable, easiest ways for kids to work out their energy and also show grandma and grandpa their best tricks.
+Park, Trails & Playgrounds are some of the most affordable, easy places for kids to work out their energy and also show grandma and grandpa their best tricks.

 Get ready for about 1,000 “Grandma, watch this!” comments while you’re there.